p3l6/env/ref/makefile.md

     order-only prerequisites do not trigger a build of this rule when changed makefiles must use tabs, not spaces
     make runs each line as a subprocess: to cd somewhere, have the action on same line
+    @command: using the at sign will suppress the echo of line prior to executing it
 ```

 Variable | References